Turn the Page: Reception

-Classic Rock History critic Janey Roberts rated it as Seger's 3rd best song, saying that it "featured one of the most memorable saxophone lines in rock and roll history" and that "'The same old cliches, is that a woman or a man?' is easily one of his most haunting lyrics."
+Classic Rock History critic Janey Roberts rated it as Seger's third best song, saying that it "featured one of the most memorable saxophone lines in rock and roll history" and that "'The same old cliches, is that a woman or a man?' is easily one of his most haunting lyrics."

 Certifications

 Jon English cover

 Australian singer Jon English released a version of the song in 1974 as the lead single from his second studio album, It's All a Game.
 The song peaked at number 20 on the Kent Music Report.

+Waylon Jennings cover

+American country singer Waylon Jennings released a version of the song on his 1985 album, Turn the Page.

+Golden Earring cover

+Dutch rock band Golden Earring released a version of the song on the 1995 album, Love Sweat.

 Metallica cover

 American heavy metal band Metallica released a version of the song as the first single from their 1998 Garage Inc. album.
 The song reached number 1 on the Billboard Hot Mainstream Rock Tracks chart for 11 consecutive weeks, the highest number of weeks Metallica has ever spent at the top until tied with Lux Aeterna in 2022; the song also reached number 2 on the Billboard Bubbling Under Hot 100.
 Drummer Lars Ulrich had heard the original song while driving across the Golden Gate Bridge and later commented that he thought it "had [Metallica frontman] James Hetfield all over it".
 Metallica's rendition is taken at much the same tempo as Seger's, but with a heavier feel; the saxophone melody is replaced by a high slide guitar line from Kirk Hammett.
-The accompanying music video explores a day in the life not of musicians, but a single mother (played by Ginger Lynn) who is a sex worker; that is, she works as a stripper by day, and a prostitute by night.
-MTV refused to air the video due to nudity and a scene depicting sexual assault between the mother and a client.
-The video was directed by Jonas Åkerlund.